 A more direct but difficult route is the dirt trail beginning at the Torrey Pines Flight Park (the Glider port) at the end of Torrey Pines Scenic Drive, a mile north of the Farms off Torrey Pines Road.
 There’s a spacious public parking lot by the Flight Center where you can watch hang gliders, para gliders and glider planes soar on the thermal updrafts created by the cliffs, or leave your car for the long trek to the beach.
 Once safely arrived on the beach at Blacks, one is still confronted with hazards.
 Just look around and you’ll see boulders the size of cars that have fallen from the cliffs above.
 Lay your beach towel at the foot of ravines, well clear of sheer cliff walls.
 To enjoy this quiet beach, you have to be willing to descend 300 feet down the side of the Torrey Pines Cliffs to access the beach… which means you have to climb those 300 feet back up to your car after an afternoon of soaking up the sun, running sand through your toes, and listening to the ocean waves crash on the beach.

-Nudism is unlawful in San Diego, but it has persisted at Blacks for decades, the only real deterrent being cold weather.
+Nudism is unlawful in San Diego, but it has persisted at Blacks for decades, the only real deterrent is cold weather.
 The nudists (or ‘nakes’ as surfers call them) tend to hang out north of the Gliderport Trail, while surfers head south to the main peaks.
 For the most part, surfers and nakes are the only people motivated enough to make the mission to Blacks, so if these aren’t your motives, think about giving Blacks a miss and heading to La Jolla Shores instead.

 A gated private road, jointly-owned and maintained by the residents and the university, leads to the beach off of La Jolla Farms Road.
 Stately eight-figure mansions and state-of-the-art medical research labs now line the bluffs where stables and pastures once lay.
 Unless you can procure a much-coveted key to the gate, you will have to park above and walk down the road.